-- You haven't dealt with past negative experiences your customer may of had with other companies and/or account managers and you have triggered.
+Number three: You haven't dealt with past negative experiences your customer may of had with other companies and/or account managers and you have triggered it.

 Your ability to become a master relationship builder is critical.
 Although you know its important you may not know how to make that a reality with all your customers.
 Good intentions don't help you to produce great results.
-This is not just about adapting to behavioural styles its about understanding people.
+This is not just about adapting to behavioural styles its also about understanding what drives your customers.

-If you're interested in knowing how to increase your influence and begin the process to transform your own customer relationships get connected to my customer growth email series HERE.
+If you're interested in knowing how to increase your influence and begin the process to transform your own customer relationships get connected to my customer growth mailing.
 You can start the process of learning a new framework of thinking to growth. www.jermaineedwards.com